kostyfisik/qpms/README.rst

 you can `get the source
 <https://www.gnu.org/software/gsl/>`_ get the source and compile it yourself.

+You also need a fresh enough version of ``cmake``.

 After GSL is installed, you can install qpms to your local python library using::

+  cmake .
+  make amos
   python3 setup.py install --user

 If GSL is not installed the standard library path on your system, you might